Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Are your translations accepted by U.S. authorities?

 Yes.
-Our certified translations comply with U.S. authorities standards the UCIS and academic institutions.
+Our certified translations comply with U.S. authorities standards, the UCIS and academic institutions.

 What are revenue stamps, are they mandatory?